rehan5039/Wifi-hacking-rtl8723bu/README.md

 - **Error Messages**: Check for error messages during the `make` or `make install` process.
 They can provide clues about what might be going wrong.
 - **Reboot**: Sometimes, a simple reboot can help load the necessary drivers correctly.

 This should set up your Wi-Fi adapter for use with **aircrack-ng**.
-If you encounter specific errors or issues, feel free to ask for more detailed troubleshooting!

 ### Another Method